mathiasyeremiaaryadi/project-crud-web-blog-api-golang/README.md

-# Golang Expenses Tracker CLI APP
+# Golang CRUD Web Blog Post API

 This is a CLI application for expense tracker to manage your expenses.

 Project from: https://roadmap.sh/projects/blogging-platform-api

 ## Features